Home » Getting Your Degree » Closing the Skills Gap Quickly for Great Careers

 Ready to start your degree in Nursing?
 Check out these great programs at our partner schools:

-- Bay State College: Offers several 2-year degree programs including an Associate of Science in Nursing (ADN) and an Associate in Nursing LPN to RN degree option.
-Bay State College has GI Bill approved programs, offers credit for military experience, and awards credit for the CLEP exam.
-Bay State College proudly participates in the Yellow Ribbon program.
+• Bay State College: Offers several 2-year degree programs, including an Associate of Science in Nursing (ADN) and an Associate in Nursing LPN to RN degree option.
+Bay State College has GI Bill-approved programs, offers credit for military experience, and awards credit for the CLEP exam.
+Bay State College participates in the Yellow Ribbon program.

-- Scottsdale Community College: Offers over 100 degree programs more than 60 certificate programs.
-Scottsdale Community College offers an Associate in Applied Science (AAS) in Nursing Program.
-Scottsdale Community College has GI Bill approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
-Scottsdale Community College is approved for Tuition Assistance and is a MyCAA approved school.
+• Scottsdale Community College: Offers over 100 degree programs and more than 60 certificate programs.
+Scottsdale Community College offers an Associate in Applied Science (AAS) degree in Nursing.
+Scottsdale Community College has GI Bill-approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
+Scottsdale Community College is approved for Tuition Assistance and is a MyCAA-approved school.

 Aviation Maintenance

-According to the Bureau of Labor Statistics, Aviation Maintenance Technician jobs are projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.
-In addition, approximately 1/3 of aviation technicians in the private sector are over 50 years old leading to more job openings as workers near retirement age.
-With a median annual wage of approximately $67,000 this is a great career to enter into.
-An Associate Degree in Aviation Maintenance prepares students for career opportunities with airlines, aircraft manufacturers, repair stations, depot overhaul facilities, private jet, charter services, corporate flight departments, and government agencies.
+According to the Bureau of Labor Statistics, Aviation Maintenance Technician jobs are projected to grow 11 percent from 2020 to 2030, which is faster than the average growth rate for all occupations.
+Additionally, approximately one-third of aviation technicians in the private sector are over 50 years old, resulting in more job openings as workers approach retirement age.

 Ready to start your degree in Aviation Maintenance?
 Check out these great programs at our partner schools:

-- Embry-Riddle Aeronautical University of Daytona Beach: Offers an Associate in Science in Aviation Maintenance Science (AMS).
-ERAU-Daytona Beach has GI Bill approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
-ERAU-Daytona Beach is approved for Tuition Assistance and proudly participates in the Yellow Ribbon program.
+• Embry-Riddle Aeronautical University of Daytona Beach: Offers an Associate in Science in Aviation Maintenance Science (AMS).
+ERAU-Daytona Beach has GI Bill-approved programs, offers credit for military experience, and awards credit for both the CLEP and DSST exams.
+ERAU-Daytona Beach is approved for Tuition Assistance and participates in the Yellow Ribbon program.

 Automotive Services (Technicians and Mechanics)

-According to the BLS, Automotive Service Technicians and Mechanics jobs are expected to grow by approximately 70,000 jobs a year over the next 10 years.
-Even with this growth there has been and will continue to be a shortage of Auto Service Techs and Mechanics due in part to the aging workforce of the Baby Boomer population.
+According to the BLS, jobs for Automotive Service Technicians and Mechanics are expected to grow by approximately 70,000 jobs per year over a decade.
+Even with this growth, there has been and will continue to be a shortage of Auto Service Techs and Mechanics due in part to the aging workforce of the Baby Boomer population.

 Ready to start your degree in Automotive Services?
 Check out these great programs at our partner schools:

-- Contra Costa College: Offers several certificates and degrees in Automotive Services including an Associate of Science Automotive Service Technician and an Associate of Science Automotive Collision Repair Technology.
-Contra Costa College has GI Bill approved programs and offers credit for military experience.
-Contra Cost College awards credit for the CLEP exam and is approved for Tuition Assistance.
+• Contra Costa College: Offers several certificates and degrees in Automotive Services, including an Associate of Science Automotive Service Technician and an Associate of Science Automotive Collision Repair Technology.
+Contra Costa College has GI Bill-approved programs and offers credit for military experience.
+Contra Costa College awards credit for the CLEP exam and is approved for Tuition Assistance.

 Welding

-The BLS estimates there will be approximately 50,000 jobs added each year for the next decade.
-This is another industry that is expected to be hit hard by a higher number of retiring workers exiting than there are qualified workers entering the profession.
+The BLS estimates that approximately 50,000 jobs will be added each year over a decade.
+This is another industry that is expected to be significantly impacted by a higher number of retiring workers than the number of qualified workers entering the profession.

 Ready to start your degree in Welding?
 Check out these great programs at our partner schools:

-- College of the Redwoods: Offers a comprehensive Welding Technology that program provides training in commercial welding, industrial welding, and fabrication to prepare students for a career in a multitude of fields.
-This offers flexibility to switch industries without changing careers.
-College of the Redwoods has GI Bill approved programs and offers credit for military experience.
+• College of the Redwoods: Offers a comprehensive Welding Technology program that provides training in commercial welding, industrial welding, and fabrication to prepare students for a career in a multitude of fields.
+This offers flexibility to switch industries without having to change careers.
+College of the Redwoods has GI Bill-approved programs and offers credit for military experience.

 RELATED: